 b.
 1962, Baltimore, MD

-Lawrence Gipe’s practice addresses themes of power and the visual propaganda produced by authoritarian political systems, historic and present-day.
+Lawrence Gipe's work addresses themes of power, propaganda, with the goal of analyzing semiotics and codes of meaning in authoritarian visual culture.
 Gipe’s work encompasses painting, drawing, video, collaborative installations and curatorial projects.
 He has had 55 solo exhibitions in US galleries and museums in New York, San Francisco, Miami, Chicago, Boston, Munich, Berlin, Düsseldorf.
 Currently, he is an Associate Professor of Studio Art at the University of Arizona.

 Gipe has received two NEA Individual Fellowship Grants (Painting, 1989 and Works on Paper, 1996).
 A mid-career survey, “3 Five-Year Plans: Lawrence Gipe, 1990-2005,” was organized in 2006 by Marilyn Zeitlin at the Arizona State University Art Museum, Tempe, Arizona.
-Lately, Gipe has concentrated on drawing as a primary medium, and had three solo shows in 2015, including “Where We Were, and How We Got There” at Lora Schlesinger Gallery in Los Angeles, CA, which featured a 50-ft. graphite mural drawing.
+Gipe has prioritized drawing as a primary medium, and had three solo shows in 2015, including “Where We Were, and How We Got There” at Lora Schlesinger Gallery in Los Angeles, CA, which featured a 50-ft. graphite mural drawing.
 His last solo exhibition in New York was at Alexander Grey Associates (2007) and he work is currently available at Lora Schlesinger Gallery, Santa Monica, CA, Paul Mahder Gallery in Healdsburg, CA, and George Billis Gallery, NY, NY.

 In 2014, Gipe won a University of Arizona Confluence Center Grant for “Documenting Operation Streamline,” an on-going drawing project recording the plight of illegal immigrants on their journey through the Arizona court system via the controversial “Operation Streamline” process.
 “Operation Streamline: A Reader” was published with funds from the grant (2015), which combined sketches made in Federal Court with press clippings and original research from UA journalist students.